Saif2000/FullStackADF_project1/README.md

 # FullStackADF_project1
-This project has deployed all the tech stack required for becoming the Full Stack Azure Data Egnineer
+This project has deployed all the tech stack :
+1. Azure Data Factory
+2. Azure Data Bricks
+3. SQL Data Warehousing